uvaai/ml2/20 Module 2/10 Neural Networks/content.md

 to actually train a neural network model.
 The algorithm to learn the weights of a neural network based on training data is called *backpropagation* and is a quite a difficult algorithm to completely understand.
-Introducing backpropagion in its most general form will be one of the main topics of *Introduction to Machine Learning 2*.
+Introducing backpropagion in its general form will be one of the main topics the *next* neural networks module.

-Here, for a very high level overview of what backpropagation tries to do and how neural networks end up being used in practice, we'll refer to these introductory videos by *3blue1brown*.
+Here, for a high level overview of what backpropagation tries to do and how neural networks end up being used in practice, we'll refer to these introductory videos by *3blue1brown*.